 return.

-Now the other side.
-A lot of AI in apps right now is theater: a chatbot bolted onto a dashboard that nobody opens, an AI label slapped on a feature that was rules-based and worked fine, a generative gimmick that demos well and gets used twice.
-These additions carry real cost in build time, ongoing inference, and the risk of a confident wrong answer, and they return almost nothing in retention because they do not touch a moment where a merchant was about to churn.
+The other side of the framework is where AI fails the Churn Moment test: a chatbot bolted onto a dashboard that nobody opens, an AI label slapped on a feature that was rules-based and worked fine, a generative gimmick that demos well and gets used twice.
+These carry real cost in build time, ongoing inference, and the risk of a confident wrong answer.
+They return almost nothing in retention because they do not touch a moment where a merchant was about to churn.

 Build where it